Vulvar Pain: Care Instructions

-The vulva is the area around the opening of the vagina.
-The cause of vulvar pain (vulvodynia) is not always clear, but it may include inflamed nerves, allergies, skin diseases, diabetes, or infection.
+The vulva is the genital area outside the body that surrounds the opening of the vagina and urethra.
+The cause of vulvar pain is not always clear, but it may include inflamed nerves, allergies, skin diseases, or infection.
 You may have pain just in the vulva, or it may reach to the rectal area or legs.
 Vulvar pain can flare up with activities such as sitting on a bicycle, having sex, or inserting a tampon.

 Go to https://www.healthwise.net/patientEd